January 2026 Volunteer News & Updates

 Skills & Interest Survey

 Please take a few minutes to complete the RCMG Skills & Interest Survey.
-If you previously filled in this survey, your new response will replace your previous one.
-This information is used to connect volunteers with opportunities and activities that they are interested in.
-Volunteers can count time spent filling in the survey towards their 2026 volunteer hours.
+If you previously filled in this survey, your new response will replace the old one.
+This information helps connect volunteers with opportunities and activities that interest them.
+Volunteers can count the time spent filling in the survey toward their 2026 volunteer hours.

 Statewide Name Badge Changes

 Going forward, all volunteer name badges (for the whole state) will feature first names and last name initials only.
-This format prioritizes volunteer safety by preventing members of the public from easily looking up personal information or home addresses online.
+This format prioritizes volunteer safety by preventing the public from easily accessing personal information or home addresses online.
 This change will start appearing on temporary 2026 intern badges, new hard badges for graduated 2025 interns, and replacement badges requested going forward.
 You will be notified when new badges become available.

 Non-Profit News